la2050/archive/_projects/2016/robin-hoods-of-rubbish-for-the-la-landfillharmonics.md

   These instruments will inspire a cohort of students to become musically literate.
 Students who would otherwise not have an opportunity to learn a musical instrument or even hear a concert.
+project_proposal_impact:
+  - Number of children enrolled in afterschool programs
+  - Number of parks with intergenerational play opportunities
 category: play
 body_class: strawberry